Updated: Nov 22

 The repression that began in Seville and spread across the entire Iberian Peninsula continued well into the 1970’s, long after Fascism was defeated throughout the rest of Europe and its villainous instigators brought to justice.
 The perpetrators and beneficiaries of this Spanish holocaust died peacefully of old age in their comfortable beds, surrounded by family and friends.

 The cynicism and cruelty of the rebellion that led to a thirty-nine year tyrannical dictatorship in Spain was applauded by a Vatican that was restructuring the Roman Catholic Church along more authoritarian and absolutist lines wherein power ran from top to bottom while responsibility ran from bottom to top.
 This Mafia model inspired criminal regimes in Spain, Italy and Germany and led to World War II, the greatest mass slaughter in human history.
-With the military support of Hitler and Mussolini, the cold and plodding General Francisco Franco, 'El Caudillo' (The Leader), as he soon styled himself, emerged as supreme leader of the Fascist forces called the Falange, a pre-war political party built on the Italian template by Antonio Primo de Rivera, son of the old Caudillo.
+With the military support of Hitler and Mussolini, the cold and plodding General Francisco Franco, 'El Caudillo' (The Leader), as he soon styled himself, emerged as supreme commander of the Fascist forces called the Falange, a pre-war political party built on the Italian template by Antonio Primo de Rivera, son of the old Caudillo (pre-republic Spanish dictator).
 Cleverly combining the Flangists with the fanatical Catholic Carlists and their Requete militia, the word ‘Franquismo’ was coined.

 While Spain descended into civil war, the western democracies such as France, Britain and the United States stood idly aside and did nothing, hiding behind their so-called non-intervention policies.
 American president Franklin Delano Roosevelt was warned by his advisors that opposition to Fascism in Spain would rob him of the Catholic vote in the upcoming elections.
 Despite his government having embargoed sales of goods to the Republic, with El Caudillo it was business as usual.
 Texaco and other American and British companies and banks continued to supply Franco with all the fuel, war materiel and credit he needed while Hitler’s Luftwaffe bombed Spanish cities and towns to rubble in the ramp up to what Der Führer would later accomplish in the rest of Europe and the British Isles.